Death: Society and culture

 In society, the nature of death and humanity's awareness of its mortality has, for millennia, been a concern of the world's religious traditions and philosophical inquiry.
-Including belief in resurrection or an afterlife (associated with Abrahamic religions), reincarnation or rebirth (associated with Dharmic religions), or that consciousness permanently ceases to exist, known as eternal oblivion (associated with Secular humanism).
+Including belief in resurrection or an afterlife (associated with Abrahamic religions), reincarnation or rebirth (associated with Dharmic religions), or that consciousness permanently ceases to exist, known as eternal oblivion (associated with secular humanism).

 Commemoration ceremonies after death may include various mourning, funeral practices, and ceremonies of honoring the deceased.
 The physical remains of a person, commonly known as a corpse or body, are usually interred whole or cremated, though among the world's cultures, there are a variety of other methods of mortuary disposal.
 In the English language, blessings directed towards a dead person include rest in peace (originally the Latin, requiescat in pace) or its initialism RIP.

 Death is the center of many traditions and organizations; customs relating to death are a feature of every culture around the world.
 Much of this revolves around the care of the dead, as well as the afterlife and the disposal of bodies upon the onset of death.
 The disposal of human corpses does, in general, begin with the last offices before significant time has passed, and ritualistic ceremonies often occur, most commonly interment or cremation.
 This is not a unified practice; in Tibet, for instance, the body is given a sky burial and left on a mountain top.
 Proper preparation for death and techniques and ceremonies for producing the ability to transfer one's spiritual attainments into another body (reincarnation) are subjects of detailed study in Tibet.
 Mummification or embalming is also prevalent in some cultures to retard the rate of decay.
+The rise of secularism resulted in material mementos of death declining.

 Some parts of death in culture are legally based, having laws for when death occurs, such as the receiving of a death certificate, the settlement of the deceased estate, and the issues of inheritance and, in some countries, inheritance taxation.

 Capital punishment is also a culturally divisive aspect of death.
 In most jurisdictions where capital punishment is carried out today, the death penalty is reserved for premeditated murder, espionage, treason, or as part of military justice.
 In some countries, sexual crimes, such as adultery and sodomy, carry the death penalty, as do religious crimes, such as apostasy, the formal renunciation of one's religion.
 In many retentionist countries, drug trafficking is also a capital offense.
 In China, human trafficking and serious cases of corruption are also punished by the death penalty.
 In militaries around the world, courts-martial have imposed death sentences for offenses such as cowardice, desertion, insubordination, and mutiny.
+Mutiny is punishable by death in the United States.